woctezuma/Steam-Bayesian-Average/README.md

 ## Data

-The current algorithm relies solely on SteamSpy's data.
+The current algorithm relies solely on SteamSpy data.
 In case SteamSpy API stops providing the numbers of positive and negative reviews, data from SteamDB could be merged with SteamSpy data.

 - To download data from [SteamDB](https://steamdb.info/stats/gameratings/?all), first sign-in with your Steam account.